 01 of 08

-According to legend, this begger's chicken dish was invented by a starving beggar who stole a chicken and then buried it in the mud to hide it from the farmer.
+According to legend, this beggar's chicken dish was invented by a starving beggar who stole a chicken and then buried it in the mud to hide it from the farmer.
 Later he baked the mud-covered chicken over a fire, and the mud crust resulted in moister, tender meat.
 The story continues with the beggar selling these clay-baked chickens and pulling himself out of poverty.

 In this simplified version of the recipe, instead of being coated in mud, the chicken is wrapped in aluminum foil before cooking.

 This isn't the only recipe with an interesting name.
 Learn how other Chinese recipes came by their unusual titles.

 02 of 08

 Traditionally, this lion's head meatballs dish is made with pork fat and cooked in a clay pot.
 Some recipes call for cabbage instead of bok choy, and the traditional meat used is pork, but it can be replaced with beef.

 03 of 08